jina-ai/jina/README.md

 c.post('/search', Document(uri='img/00021.jpg'), on_done=print_matches)
 ```

-At this point, you probably have taken 20 minutes and here we are: an image search service with rich features:
+At this point, you probably have taken 15 minutes but here we are: an image search service with rich features:

 <sup>